Justy-11/Analysis-of-Transfer-Learning-for-Image-Classification-on-Sparse-Data/README.md

 ## Overview 📝
 This repository contains the code and findings of a comprehensive analysis of transfer learning for image classification on sparse datasets.

+## Research Problem 🔍
+- Identifying the key components influencing transfer learning success.
+- Choosing the most suitable model for sparse data scenarios.
+- Addressing the limitations of previous works regarding diversity and generalizability.

 ## What I Did
 - Conducted a thorough analysis using four pretrained models (MobileNetV2, MobileNetV3Large, EfficientNetB0, and EfficientNetB5).
 - Applied transfer learning to two diverse datasets: skin disease classification (multiclass) and waste classification (binary).